cesarvr/blog/content/post/rust-vs-javascript.md

 > Copies self into a new Vec.

-Very economic definition, but this is what happens behind the scene, when you call ``to_vec`` you basically first allocating memory in the heap
+Very economic definition, but is as mentioned before is not really a copy is a cloning, what happens behind the scene is this, when you call ``to_vec``,  first memory is allocated using [here](https://doc.rust-lang.org/beta/src/alloc/slice.rs.html#151) using the [boxed::Boxed](https://doc.rust-lang.org/std/boxed/struct.Box.html) function, which in turns triggers a [malloc](https://github.com/lattera/glibc/blob/master/malloc/malloc.c) which is a slow operation (on MacOSX in particular).

-you get the idea, the only problem is that the code was very dependent on ``to_vec`` and I didn’t feel in the mood of starting a discussion with the [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) over how to move things around, so I decided to rewrite the code from scratch.
+The only problem is that the code was very dependent on ``to_vec`` and I didn’t feel in the mood of starting a discussion with the [borrow checker](https://doc.rust-lang.org/1.8.0/book/references-and-borrowing.html) over how to move things around, so I decided to rewrite the code from scratch.

 ```rust